 1. 350 different species of mostly mosses, lichens, and algae.

 - Most of this vegetation is found in the northern areas and coastal areas of Antarctica.

-- Some algae has been discovered growing inside the rocks due the harsh weather conditions outside.
+- Some algae have been discovered growing inside the rocks due to the harsh weather conditions outside.

 What kind of animals live in Antarctica?

 - There are two types of vertebrates in Antarctica:

 1. Migratory Vertebrates which leave the continent in winter

 2. Vertebrates dependent on the sea for food